nazarenads/mattilda-challenge/README.md

 This project API has been deployed using Railway and is live to access at: https://mattilda-challenge-production.up.railway.app/docs

 There's also a frontend developed using v0 that consumes the API and is deployed at: https://v0-school-finance-application.vercel.app

+Use these credentials to log in:
+- **Email:** `admin@admin.com`
+- **Password:** `admin1234`

 ### Some final considerations: